grpc/proposal/A106-xds-unified-matcher-and-cel.md

 features, such as server-side rate limiting (RLQS, [A77]), external authorization (ExtAuthz, [A92]), and external processing (ExtProc, [A93]).

-TODO(sergiitk): q: is this really needed for ExtAuthz, ExtProc?
+> [!WARNING] TODO(sergiitk): q: is this really needed for ExtAuthz, ExtProc?
+> a: no, needed for composite filter, https://github.com/grpc/proposal/pull/511

 ## Background